 How to Create an Automatic Savings Plan

-If you currently have direct deposit through your employer, you will find the easiest (and most effective) way to establish your automatic savings program is to have part of your paycheck directly deposited into your savings account (the rest, as usual, will flow to your checking account to cover your bills).
-It doesn’t matter if it is $10 or $500—simply setting this up automatically will ensure you save money every single time you are paid.
+If you currently have direct deposit through your employer, the simplest and most effective way to establish your automatic savings program is to have part of your paycheck directly deposited into your savings account.
+It doesn’t matter if it is $10 or $500—simply setting this up automatically will ensure you save money every single time you are paid, and the rest, as usual, will flow to your checking account to cover monthly bills and needs.

 How to Make the Most of Your Automatic Savings Plan

 Creating an automatic savings plan is a step in the right direction, financially.
 But it's important to make sure you're utilizing it fully.
 You can do that by:

 - Regularly reviewing your budget to determine whether you can find additional money for savings.

 - Setting clear goals for your automatic savings, both for the short- and long-term.

 - Utilizing a high-yield savings account to earn the best APY possible on the money you're setting aside.

 - Choosing a savings account with minimal fees so you get to hold on to all the interest you're earning.